 Just as we humans get cold in chilly weather, your dog may, too.
-And while Siberian Huskies, Alaskan Malamutes, other northern breeds, and dogs with dense coats may be just fine in winter, short-haired, small, and light-bodied breeds could use an extra layer of protection.
-Old or infirm dogs may not tolerate the cold well, either.
-Luckily, there are dozens of types and styles of dog sweaters to choose from, so your pup can be warm and fashionable.
+And while Siberian Huskies, Alaskan Malamutes, and other dogs with dense coats may be just fine in winter, short-haired, small, and light-bodied breeds can sometimes use an extra layer of protection.
+Senior or sick dogs may not tolerate the cold well, either.
+Luckily, there are dozens of types and styles of best dog sweaters and jackets to choose from, so your dog can be warm and maybe even fashionable.

 Consider the material.
 Wool is very warm and provides great insulation.
 However, it may require hand washing or be itchy on some dogs.
 There are acrylic and wool-blend dog sweaters that provide plenty of warmth, while still being soft and easy to care for.

 You know the old saying “measure twice and cut once”?
 Take just as much care measuring for dog clothing as you would for your own clothes.
 Measure around his neck, the deepest part of his chest, and his length.
 You’ll also want to make sure that the leg openings aren’t constrictive and allow for freedom of movement.
 A dog sweater should be snug, but not too tight.

 Look for a sweater or dog jacket that’s easy to get on and off.
 Walks shouldn’t have to begin with a struggle to get your dog dressed.
 Some sweaters have Velcro, buttons, or other means of closure, but make sure there’s nothing he can chew off the sweater.